Skip to Content

 This rainbow craft project was a little bit of an experiment for me.
 We’ve done bottlecap magnets, photo magnets, and clothespin magnets . . . but never magnets with Mod Podge and watercolor.

-I wasn’t quite sure how these fridge magnets would turn out (would I get bleeding?), and played around with a few different versions of the same idea before figuring out which one looked best.
+I wasn’t quite sure how these magnets would turn out (would I get bleeding?), and played around with a few different versions of the same idea before figuring out which one looked best.

-I actually ended up using my nicer set of watercolors (the rectangular ones) to make these magnets because they have the most vibrant colors.
+I actually ended up using my nicer set of watercolors (the rectangular ones) to make these magnets, because they have the most vibrant colors.

 • Acrylic shapes